vamsikadiyam444/Tinder-app-FE/devTinder-web/README.md

 - New Page - See all my Connections
 - New Page - See all my Requests
 - Feature - Accept/Reject Connection Request
+- Intersted/Ignore the user card from the feed
+- Created Sign Up and E2E test

 Body
 Navbar